jiitopticachapter/Data-Structures-Algo/README.md

-# 👨‍💻 Data-Structures-Algorithm 👨‍💻
+# 👨‍💻 Data-Structures-Algo 👨‍💻

-- This repo contains solutions for famous coding questions with a gist of data-structures and approach used. <br>
+This repo is for the solutions from mixture of all sheets on internet in detail with the gist of approach used.
-- All the questions choosen have unique approaches. <br>
+All the questions choosed have unique approaches.
-- This repo later can also be used for revision purpose during placements. <br>
+Later on this repo can be used for revision purpose during placements.
+Happy Coding !!
+Keep learning
 # Contribute

 Write any algorithm of your choice in c++ only.<br>